 The costs of an unexpected injury can be overwhelming.
 One moment you think you’re fine; the next you’re racing to the hospital because a blood clot has traveled from your leg to your lungs or brain.
 Medical bills can add up quickly.
 You may be forced to miss time at work as you recover.
 Your injury may even cause a disability and prevent you from returning to work at all.
 As a result, the financial pressure of your DVT injury can become too much to handle on your own.
 When someone else is to blame, you shouldn’t have to.

-At Lavent Law, our attorneys will pursue damages on your behalf, including money for:
+At Lavent Law, P.A., our attorneys will pursue damages on your behalf, including money for:

 - Medical bills